(Copyright 2017, adoption101.com) Go to Adoption101.com home page

 "International adoption had a turning point in 1990.
 After a steady decline that began in 1986 and continued through the cold war years, the numbers of children adopted from foreign countries suddenly reversed their downward trend and burst back into prominence when the plight of thousands of institutionalized children in former eastern bloc countries was exposed by the Western media.
 By the end of the year, the hollow faces and pleading eyes of these children had entered the living rooms - and hearts - of every Western family that had a television set.
 For more than one million American families on waiting lists of adoption agencies - many having been there for years - the media blitz became a living advertisement for intercountry adoption.
 The results were predictable.
 Thousands of Western families rushed to Eastern Europe to adopt its abandoned children.
 Returning airplanes were so full of adopted children and their new parents, they were dubbed 'the baby flights.'
 International adoption had begun its renaissance of the nineties."

 Since that time, however, the trend has turned back, and more Americans are adopting domestically, rather than internationally.
 The U.S. State Department, which keeps the official international statistics, evidences the clear swing back to domestic adoption.
-In fact, international adoptions have dropped by more than half since just 2004.
+In fact, international adoptions have dropped dramatically since 2004.
 We will discuss the reasons why momentarily.
 (For more information on international adoption, ADOPTING IN AMERICA: How To Adopt Within One Year by adoption attorney Randall Hicks, offers tremendously specific and helpful information on how to selet the best countries and programs from which to choose in its International Adoption chapter.)

 Number of children adopted by Americans from other countries:

 - 2005: 22,734 children adopted

 - 2013: 7,092 children adopted

 - 2015: 5,647 children adopted